 Example of a Slow Taper

 Let’s say the same individual who’s taking 80 mg of hydrocodone per day chooses to taper for two months.
 In this case, he could simply reduce his dose by 10 mg every week until his taper is complete.
 Reducing his dose by 10 mg every seven days would be easier on his body, but I would also recommend slowing the taper when he got to around 20 mg.

-Calm Support (Read review…) is a very powerful supplement that is specifically designed to help people detox from opiates at home.
+Opiate Withdrawal Formula is a very powerful supplement that is specifically designed to help people detox from opiates at home.
 It contains a synergistic blend of herbs, amino acids, vitamins, minerals, and other nutrients that have been shown to be effective at reducing opiate withdrawal symptoms.
-If you taper, exercise, eat a high amino acid diet, and take Calm Support, these mega-strategies combined will help you detox from opiate at home.
+If you taper, exercise, eat a high amino acid diet, and take your Opiate Withdrawal Supplement, these mega-strategies combined will help you detox from opiate at home.

-The best time to start taking Calm Support is right when you reach your personal “threshold” on the opiate taper schedule.
+The best time to start taking your Opiate Withdrawal Supplement is right when you reach your personal “threshold” on the opiate taper schedule.
 The threshold is the point at which you start to feel symptoms.
 For some people, this will be around 30 mg of oxycodone, others might feel fine until they reach 2 mg of Suboxone.
 It all depends on what opiate you are taking, how long you’ve been on it, as well as many other factors.

-The most effective way to use Calm Support is to start taking it when your symptoms from tapering arise, or at the very latest, seven days before your opiate taper ends.
+The most effective way to use the Opiate Withdrawal Supplement is to start taking it when your symptoms from tapering arise, or at the very latest, seven days before your opiate taper ends.
 This gets your body primed and in top shape for the impending withdrawal.
-Continue taking the supplement for at least three weeks, as this takes care of the lingering symptoms such as: low energy, insomnia, depression, anxiety, stomach problems, etc.
+Continue taking the supplement for at least three weeks, as this takes care of the lingering symptoms such as low energy, insomnia, depression, anxiety, stomach problems, etc.

 4. Start Exercising